What is Clinical Somatic Therapy and what conditions can it help?

-The fourth module studies how the spinal-pelvic centre affects the extremities and how the extremities change the spinal-pelvic centre.
-The techniques learned address disorders of the extremities, such as frozen shoulder, tendonitis, carpal tunnel, temporomandibular joint (TMJ) syndrome, as well as pain and functional issues involving the hips, knees and feet.
+The fourth module studies how the spinal-pelvic centre affects the extremities and, in turn, how the extremities change the spinal-pelvic centre.
+The techniques learned address disorders such as frozen shoulder, tendonitis, carpal tunnel, temporomandibular joint (TMJ) syndrome, as well as pain and functional issues involving the hips, knees and feet.

 The fifth and final model is an overview and integration of the previous somatic techniques, with further studies of gait and physical education to improve mobility, balance and reduce pain.

-To achieve certification, students complete an exam (70% pass rate) and write two papers giving best-and worst-case studies.
+To achieve certification, students complete an exam and write two papers giving best-case and worst-case studies.
 Students then prepare the final paper on the somatic and peripheral nervous systems and how these relate to professional practice.
-Once certified, ongoing education is still necessary to gain new knowledge and maintain professional standards.
+Once certified, ongoing education is necessary to gain new knowledge and maintain professional standards.